sciZer0/newdiscoveries/a/README.md

 So, again for the sake of simplicity, we might always say that Gravitational Force (F) is Invisible Hand — Invisible Hand of Big Organism.

-And now, we might already say that during every moment, Gravitational Force (Invisible Hand) is pushing this apple downwards.
+And now, we might already say that during every moment, Gravitational Force (Invisible Hand) is pushing the apple downwards.

 <p align="center">
   <img src="/assets/images/13.png"/><br>